 Also Read: How To Cure Balanitis Fast?

-Men can get yeast infections too.
+Men can get yeast infections in the penile region too.
 This infection is caused by a fungus.
 It begins with a red rash, but you can also notice shiny, white patches on the skin of the penis.
-The symptoms of yeast infection are:
+The symptoms of yeast infection in the penis are:

 - Moist penis skin